Ishaan-Jog/presense/README.md

 ## Notes

 - The app can still run without an OpenAI API key.
-However, you will not get to use the AI playbook feature.
+However, you will not be able to use the AI playbook feature.
 - The ML model is trained from real historical weather data for the selected city.
 - The probabilities shown in the UI are normalized to five risk classes.